cbrown5/seabird-block-game/README.md

 A mobile-friendly educational puzzle game about seabird ecology, parental care, and marine ecosystem dynamics.

+TODO
+Reduce number of fish on the field
+Add instructions on the first page
+Add reflection questions at the end

 ## 🎮 How to Play

 ### Game Phases